Data Binding in Blazor MultiColumn ComboBox Component

 ValueTuple data binding

 Bind the ValueTuple data to the MultiColumn ComboBox component.
-The following code helps you to get a string value from the enumeration data by using ValueTuple
+The following example retrieves a string value from enumeration data using ValueTuple.
+Map TextField/ValueField to the tuple members (for example, Item1, Item2) as used in the sample.

 • CSHTML